Women’s Health – Chronic Pelvic Pain, Endometriosis?

 •

 • Endometriosis can affect women of any age.
 It is a condition where tissue similar to the womb’s lining starts to grow in areas like the ovaries and fallopian tubes.
 This excessive tissue behaves in the same way as the tissue in your womb, which means it will also bleed during your period.
 However, there is no place for this blood to go; endometriosis cells cause inflammation, scar tissue, and a heck of a lot of pain!
-Endometriosis does not have a cure but can be treated to help ease the symptoms.
 There are different treatment options that a GP can recommend if they think you have the condition.

 For some women, endometriosis can have a massive impact on their lives; it can cause long-term stomach pain and sometimes very heavy periods.
 It can also lead to depression in some women.